Team5064/5064/agendas_and_minutes/agenda-april-30-2014.md

 - Not ready yet!
 - Projected "release" date May 8 (Next Wednesday)
 - Mario responsible for web site, but...
-- will be managed by students in Marketing & Branding subteam (one day)
+- Will be managed by students in Marketing & Branding subteam (one day)

 # Marketing & Branding subteam
 - Develop and maintain team's web site, produce swag and flair